Chia-Network/chia-dev-guides/guides/chialisp-primer/intro.md

 Hopefully this guide has been a good introduction into the world of Chialisp.
 There is a lot more to learn, but this is the foundation that everything else is built on top of.

 If you really want to get started with using it, the best way is to try out these examples yourself, and play around a little yourself.
-Feel free to ask questions on our [Keybase](https://keybase.io/team/chia_network.public) that come up along the way.
+Feel free to ask questions on our [Keybase team](https://keybase.io/team/chia_network.public) that come up along the way.
 We are always happy to help you learn.